MUSTAFA KEMAL ATATURK

-During the invasion of the Greek armies in Anatolia, which started by their arrival to Izmir on the 15th May 1919, many innocent civilians were killed in villages, town and cities.
-As per historical evidence, clerics played the provoking role during these massacres.
+During the invasion by the Greek armies in Anatolia, which started by their arrival to Izmir on the 15th May 1919, many innocent civilians were killed in villages, town and cities.
+As per the historical evidence, clerics played a provoking role during these massacres.
 The painting below depicts a massacre by the Greek Army against civilians in a village in western Anatolia.

 The Turkish Army is entering Izmir, together with the Commander-in-Chief Mustafa Kemal Pasha and his companions, with enthusiastic public demonstrations after the liberation of Izmir on 22nd September 1922.
 In the background, the Greek flag on the Izmir Government Office is lowered and the Turkish flag raised, while the city of Izmir is burning in flames.

-In the next painting, Mustafa Kemal Pasha is observing maneuvers before the Great Attack in 1922.
+In the next painting, Mustafa Kemal Pasha is observing manoeuvres before the Great Attack in 1922.

 MODERN TURKISH ALPHABET

-Undoubtedly, all this is very interesting to see and it helps you better understand that particularly turbulent period in the Turkish history.
+Undoubtedly, all this is very interesting to see and it helps you to better understand that particularly turbulent period in Turkish history.

 But, I’ve learnt some other interesting things in this museum.
 One of them was how Ataturk modernised the Turkish alphabet.
 In the past, the Ottoman Turkish language used the Arabic script and very few people could read and write.
 The introduction of the Latin script and opening of schools all over the country helped elevate the majority of the population from almost total illiteracy.
 Indeed, you can’t have a modern, secular state if people can’t read and write.

 Both, the mausoleum and the museum are very impressive.
-I am not surprised that Turkish people hold Ataturk in such great esteem.
+I am not surprised that Turkish people hold Ataturk in such high esteem.
 After all, Turkey that we know today is because of him.